There’s something so alluring about a place filled with so much beauty and pristine nature- yet that has taken the lives of multiple people.

 And yet, she remains quite a popular destination for those in the Texas Hill Country.

-If you know me, you know I’m a sucker for some gorgeous nature, so I jumped at the chance to see Jacob’s Well.
+If you know me, you know I’m a sucker for some gorgeous nature and a good story, so I jumped at the chance to see Jacob’s Well last summer.

 What it is